Lev Polugaevsky: Career

-Lev Polugaevsky was born in Mogilev, in the Soviet Union (now Mahilyow, Belarus), and, after being evacuated during the Second World War, grew up in Kuybyshev (modern Samara).
+Polugaevsky was born in Mogilev, in the Soviet Union (now Mahilyow, Belarus), to a Jewish family, and, after being evacuated during the Second World War, grew up in Kuybyshev (modern Samara).
 He began playing chess around the age of 10.
 In 1948, he attracted the attention of Candidate Master Alexy Ivashin, who became his first teacher.
 International Master Lev Aronin, who lived in Moscow but had family in Kuybyshev, eventually became the teacher whom Polugaevsky credited most for his development.
 Additionally, between 1950 and 1953 he trained with Rashid Nezhmetdinov.
 Unlike many of his grandmaster colleagues, his development in chess came slowly, and he did not receive the Soviet master title until he was an adult.
 His progress then accelerated rapidly, however, and by the late 1960s he was one of the world's strongest players, as was recognized by his participation in the famous "USSR vs. Rest of the World" match of 1970.
 In this match he occupied fourth board, losing one game to Vlastimil Hort and drawing his other three.
 Until 1973, Polugaevsky did not pursue chess as a career, working as an engineer and taking time off for tournaments.

 Polugaevsky won at Mar del Plata in 1962 and 1971.
 He won or tied in the USSR Chess Championship three times.
 He played regularly in qualifying events to select a challenger for the world championship, qualifying for the Candidates Tournament on three occasions.
 His greatest advancement toward the title came during the 1977 and 1980 cycles, when he defeated Henrique Mecking and former world champion Mikhail Tal, respectively, in quarterfinal Candidates matches, before succumbing both times in the semifinals to the eventual challenger, Viktor Korchnoi.

 Polugaevsky played on the Soviet national team in seven Chess Olympiads, in 1966, 1968, 1970, 1978, 1980, 1982 and 1984.
 His team won the gold medal on each occasion, except in 1978, when the USSR finished second to Hungary.

 Author

-In addition to his over-the-board and theoretical successes, Polugaevsky was a highly respected chess author.
-His 1977 book Grandmaster Preparation (now out of print) is a classic that contains notable insights into his own thinking as he crafted the ultra-sharp eponymous variation in the main line (6.
-Bg5 e6 7. f4 b5) Najdorf Sicilian Defence.
+Polugaevsky was a chess author.
+His 1977 book Grandmaster Preparation (now out of print) is a book that contains notable insights into his own thinking as he crafted the eponymous variation in the main line Najdorf Sicilian Defence (6.Bg5 e6 7.f4 b5).
 He went about his writing with the same meticulous care as characterized his analyses, and was contemptuous of the many less thorough authors who sought to profit from the post-Fischer chess boom with shoddy work, memorably commenting that "Ninety per cent of all chess books you can open at page one and then immediately close again for ever.
 Sometimes you see books that have been written in one month.
 I don't like that.
 You should take at least two years for a book, or not do it [at] all."